Skip to main content

 Keeping health insurance and copies of your medical records

-Even after treatment, it’s very important to keep health insurance.
+During and after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their lymphoma coming back, this could happen.
+Learn more in Managing Your Health Insurance.

-At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
-It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
-Learn more in Keeping Copies of Important Medical Records.
+At some point, you might find yourself seeing a new doctor who doesn’t know your medical history.
+It’s important to keep copies of your medical records (or have access to them) so you can give your new doctor the details of your diagnosis and treatment.

 Can I lower my risk of the lymphoma progressing or coming back?